Check out this: L Brands Inc. (LB) could be on the verge of a big rally

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 13.26% loss in the last 1 month and extending the period to 3 months gives it a 48.80%, and is -4.63% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.64% over the week and 4.35% over the month.
+The stock witnessed a 17.65% loss in the last 1 month and extending the period to 3 months gives it a 57.18%, and is 1.75% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.88% over the week and 4.19% over the month.

 L Brands Inc. (LB) Analyst Forecasts